 The Program in Mathematics Education at Teachers College offers a program of study leading to the Doctor of Education Degree in the College Teaching of Mathematics (Ed.D.C.T.) to prepare students for positions as teachers of mathematics in two- and four-year colleges.

-Ordinarily, points in mathematics and mathematics education should include at least 50 points in mathematics content courses, three points in either MSTM 5012 or MSTM 5520 and 12 points of research preparation including MSTM 6500 and MSTM 7500.
+Ordinarily, points in mathematics and mathematics education should include at least 50 points in mathematics content courses; courses in mathematics education should include MSTM 5520.
+Also, 12 points of research preparation including MSTM 6500/6501 and MSTM 7500 should be taken.
 Preparation in mathematics content should be of sufficient depth in three areas to communicate content effectively at the freshman and sophomore college levels.
-Algebra and analysis are recommended as initial areas of concentration.
+Algebra geometry, analysis, and discrete mathematics are recommended as initial areas of concentration.
 Content courses can be selected from courses with the department or from courses offered by the Graduate Faculties of Columbia University.